 What Are the Latest Roblox Platform Updates and Developer Announcements in March 2026?

-Roblox introduced Extended Services for Data Stores, Chat Rephrasing, stricter 2D marketplace rules, the AvatarAbilities Library, Solid Modeling on Meshes, Phase 2 Avatar Joint Upgrade, expanded Voice Chat to 100 users, and revamped Server Management—announced throughout March 2026.
+Roblox introduced Extended Services for Data Stores, Chat Rephrasing, stricter 2D marketplace rules, the AvatarAbilities Library, Solid Modeling on Meshes, Phase 2 Avatar Joint Upgrade, expanded Voice Chat to 100 users, revamped Server Management, Animation Graph System beta, Avatar Makeup, Robux subscription payments, Team Create age requirements, verified badge updates, new player personalization APIs, Spatial Query Filters, CreateDataModelContent, and RDC26 announcements—announced throughout March and early April 2026.

 Based on web research